Bio, Pics, & Press

-His orchestral indie-pop and folk music has been praised by The LA Times, The Boston Globe, NPR's Second Stage, Performer, The Associated Press, and others.
-Skyscraper Magazine said he is “one of the best short-story musicians to come along in quite some time.”
+His music has been featured by The LA Times, The Boston Globe, NPR's Second Stage, Under the Radar, No Depression, the Associated Press, and KCRW.

-Robley’s poetry has been published in POETRY Magazine, Prairie Schooner, Poetry Northwest, Beloit Poetry, and more.
-He is the winner of Boulevard’s Poetry Prize for Emerging Writers, a recipient of a Maine Literary Award in poetry, and was selected by Robert Pinsky as a finalist for the Dorset Prize.
+One side of his desk is songs.
+The other side is poetry.
+Robley's poems have appeared in places like POETRY Magazine, Prairie Schooner, Poetry Northwest, and Beloit Poetry Journal.
+He's the winner of Boulevard's Poetry Prize for Emerging Writers and a Maine Literary Award in poetry, and was selected by Robert Pinsky as a finalist for the Dorset Prize.

 Previous press